pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 Note: if we wanted only to allow one plugin per instance at a time, we can create a generic interface with a method of the same name for every plugged in module.

+## Methods returning alignments

+When an alignment gets changed, e.g. by one of the editing modules, the original is copied using the 'clone' method.
+The idea is never to share data.
+Ruby does not have immutable data, so the only safe way to write concurrent code is to copy all data that changes.
+The 'clone' methods implemented in the Alignment class are 'deep' clones.

 Copyright (C) 2012 Pjotr Prins <pjotr.prins@thebird.nl>